 Go, Ghost Hunting.

-Join the adventure of Olde Amherstburg Ghost Tour which features 13+ ghostly stories with haunting illustrations by Nick Marinkovich, more than 30 historical reference photos, and 360 degree photography of building interiors.
+Join the adventure of Olde Amherstburg Ghost Tour which features 13+ ghostly stories with haunting illustrations by Nick Marinkovich, more than 30 historical reference photos, and 360-degree photography of building interiors.
 Details

 Explore Hillman Marsh Conservation Area

-Climb the viewing tower and explore 5 kilometres of trails at this famous birding location adjacent to Lake Erie.
+Climb the viewing tower and explore 5 kilometers of trails at this famous birding location adjacent to Lake Erie.
 Best visited during late summer to see fall migration, as over one hundred species of birds use Hillman as a migration stopover.
 Details

-Go on Barrels, Bottles and Brews Tour
+Go on the Barrels, Bottles, and Brews Tour

 Explore & pour the 12 craft breweries & 2 distilleries in Windsor Essex that make up the Barrels Bottles & Brews trail!
-Visit the stops along the way of the Windsor Essex barrel trail – the birthplace of Canadian whisky, award winning vodkas, and craft breweries featuring some of the finest ales, lagers, stouts and more!
+Visit the stops along the way of the Windsor Essex barrel trail – the birthplace of Canadian whisky, award-winning vodkas, and craft breweries featuring some of the finest ales, lagers, stouts, and more!
 Details

 Boblo Island

-Go on a boat trip to this boat only accessible island, in the Detroit River.
+Go on a boat trip to this boat-only accessible island, in the Detroit River.
 Have a beach day at White Sands located at the south end of Boblo Island — a beautiful sandy beach that is groomed weekends from Victoria Day weekend in May through Labour Day or fish for Muskie, Walleye, White Bass or Yellow Perch in the Crystal Bay.
 Details

 Learn about Canada’s Early Military History